dwavesystems/dwave-ocean-sdk/docs/examples/map_dqm.rst

 >>> states = G.nodes        # doctest: +SKIP
 >>> borders = G.edges       # doctest: +SKIP

-You can now create a :class:`dimod.DiscreteQuadraticModel` class to represent the problem.
+You can now create a :class:`dimod.DiscreteQuadraticModel` object to represent the problem.
 Because any planar map can be colored with four colors or fewer, represent each state with a discrete variable that has four *cases* (binary variables can have two values; discrete variables can have some arbitrary